Gastroscopy

 - vomiting blood or having very dark tar-like blood in your poo

-A gastroscopy helps your doctor to confirm or rule out suspected medical conditions.
+A gastroscopy will help your doctor to confirm or rule out suspected medical conditions.
 These include:

-- peptic ulcers (in your oesophagus, stomach or first part of your small intestine)
+- ulcers (in your oesophagus, stomach or first part of your small intestine)

 - coeliac disease